wechain/web/POSTING_GUIDELINES.md

 Also, hunters must put the official product website as a main priority.
 If you’ve listed an app store or Kickstarter link when the product has an official website, moderators can ask you to change it.

+Regarding KickStarter & Indiegogo: if the project was not funded, it won't be accepted on SteemHunt.

 Lastly, the product link website must be written in proper English, and use modern website standards like HTML5.
 Older standards (like HTML 4 or Adobe flash) will be checked and may be hidden by moderators.

 ## 4. Language - English Only